Janus (reversible computing programming language)

-Janus is a time-reversible programming language written at Caltech in 1982.
+Janus is a reversible programming language written at Caltech in 1982.
 The operational semantics of the language were formally specified, together with a program inverter and an invertible self-interpreter, in 2007 by Tetsuo Yokoyama and Robert Glück.
 A Janus inverter and interpreter is made freely available by the TOPPS research group at DIKU.
 Another Janus interpreter was implemented in Prolog in 2009.
 An optimizing compiler has been developed in the RC3 research group.
 The below summarises the language presented in the 2007 paper.

 Janus is a structured imperative programming language that operates on a global store without heap allocation and does not support dynamic data structures.
 As a reversible programming language, Janus performs deterministic computations in both forward and backward directions.
 An extension of Janus features procedure parameters and local variable declarations (local-delocal).
 Additionally, other variants of Janus support dynamic data structures such as lists.

 Syntax

 We specify the syntax of Janus using Backus–Naur form.

 A Janus program is a sequence of one or more variable declarations, followed by a sequence of one or more procedure declarations: